Smrati8/BloomFilter-CountingBloomFilter-CodedBloomFilter/README.md

 •	Extract the files from the folder.

-•	They consist of three java files and three output files denoted to each hash table.
+•	They consist of three java files and three output files denoted to each Bloom Filter.

 •	Run the files using the system having Java Run time environment setup.